 1. Talk with their accountant or financial planner

 If asking financial questions makes you or your parent uncomfortable, ask if you can talk to their accountant, attorney, or financial planner.
 Be sure your parent gives the professional permission to review their documents and accounts with you.
 Make a list of the questions you have and bring them to the meeting.

 2. Share your concerns about scams and identity theft

 While identify theft and financial scams are on the rise, not all older adults are familiar with these types of crimes.
 Explain to your parent that you have been reading about financial scams targeting seniors and you want to protect them.
 By being more knowledgeable about their finances, you can be an extra set of eyes looking for potential problems.

 3. Register for the Do Not Call Registry

 Telemarketer scams can be quite sophisticated.
 Since many seniors still have a landline, it is easier for fraudsters to access their phone number and persuade them to sign up for something unnecessary.
 Or to convince them that a government agency needs “more information.”
 One way to lower the risk of phone scams, is to register your parent for the government’s Do Not Call Registry.
 While there’s no guarantee of keeping scammers away, it does help.
-You can find the website to register here.
+Find the website to register.

 4. Have more than one conversation